Mortgage Guidelines After Foreclosure

 Mortgage With Bad Credit

-Besides the waiting period requirements, the borrower needs at least a 580 FICO credit score to qualify for a 3.5% down payment FHA loan.
+Under the mortgage guidelines after foreclosure, besides the waiting period requirements, the borrower needs at least a 580 FICO credit score to qualify for a 3.5% down payment FHA loan.
+Mortgage underwriters expect the borrower to have re-established credit and no late payments in the past 12 months.
+Borrowers with credit scores of under 600 FICO may need to provide verification of rent.

-Conventional Mortgage After Foreclosure
+Conventional Mortgage Guidelines After Foreclosure

-- The waiting period starts from the recorded date of the foreclosure which is reflected on the recorder of deeds office and/or public records
+Conventional Loans have a tougher stance when it comes to a mortgage after foreclosure.
+According to mortgage guidelines after foreclosure, there is a 7-year mandatory waiting period to qualify for a conventional mortgage after foreclosure.
+The waiting period starts from the recorded date of the foreclosure which is reflected on the recorder of deeds office and/or public records

 Mortgage Part Of Bankruptcy